 No. California law is explicit on this matter.
 From time to time the Board may meet in an Executive Session, from which homeowners are excluded, to deal with a specific set of matters: primarily contract negotiations or matters pertaining to financial obligations of a particular homeowner (e.g., non-payment of HOA dues).
 California law restricts board members’ interactions outside of posted HOA meetings; in particular, a quorum of board members (at WCP a quorum is three) may not discuss HOA issues outside of an announced meeting.

 The Board Secretary, or another designated person, takes minutes during regular meetings.
 A draft of the minutes is circulated to those who were present and presented for approval at the subsequent board meeting.
-Approved minutes are distributed via email, usually together with the WCP Newsletter, and the HOA’s monthly financial statement.
-Minutes from the WCP Annual Meeting are prepared in draft form and distributed to homeowners in draft form soon after the Annual Meeting, and presented for approval at the following Annual Meeting in December.
+Approved minutes are distributed via email to the WCP Announcements list.
+Minutes from the WCP Annual Meeting are prepared in draft form, distributed to homeowners with the annual HOA financial disclosures, and presented for approval at the following Annual Meeting in December.

 Every year, based on past years’ expenses, the management company draws up a proposed HOA budget for the following year.
 The HOA Board votes to amend and, ultimately, approve the budget.
 The past year’s finances are reviewed and the coming year’s budget is shared with homeowners at the Annual Meeting every December.